arzwa/Barriers/doc/notes.md

 \end{align*}
 The mutation rate is assumed known (one could also assume a known scaled mutation rate I guess).
-We compsoite the likelihood over all available $2 \times 2$ samples from the
+We composite the likelihood over all available $2 \times 2$ samples from the
 $A$ and $B$ populations.
 The $^c$ indicates that we use a power likelihood to calibrate the composite likelihood.